doseiai/examples/examples/fastapi/README.md

 # FastAPI Hello World Example
-This directory is a brief example of a FastAPI app that can be deployed to FastDeploy with zero configuration.
+This directory is a brief example of a FastAPI app that can be deployed to DeployPlex with zero configuration.